 So, it was really interesting, because each individual needed different time.
 I say “needed”—it wasn’t a case of need.
 It was just . . .
 They were almost the conductors in a way.
 They determined how long you felt you could be with them.

 It’s a really interesting journey but no, there is no training, no kind of “Right, do this” or “Do that,” because that’s not what the situation is.

 It’s not as though you can practice something like that.
 It’s not like a piece of music where you practice your part and then you see how it fits together with everything else.
 You can only practice just being there with that person and then letting them guide the situation, cause you never know where it’s going to go.

 I think for a lot of people it’s very uncomfortable.
 We don’t know what to do, how to relate with people who don’t communicate in the ways that we are used to.
 You said something really interesting about “on the other side of awkwardness,” finding this space for communication.
 Can you tell me more about both the awkwardness and how you came to the other side?

-(Laughing) Well, I don’t know if I came to the other side.
+(She laughs.)
+Well, I don’t know if I came to the other side.
 I think that that’s . . .
-It’s a bit, again, like a piece of music—it’s that again, you can practice a piece of music and you think you can play your part, and then you perform it and you realize that there’s such a difference between, you know, being in the privacy of your own four walls, then having an audience in front of you.
+It’s a bit, again, like a piece of music—you can practice a piece of music and you think you can play your part, and then you perform it and you realize that there’s such a difference between, you know, being in the privacy of your own four walls, then having an audience in front of you.
 And it becomes a different piece again.
 And then the more you play that piece, other things emerge, but it’s very difficult to stand back from that piece and to think, how are you really playing this and how are people feeling about it?

 So, you never know if you’re coming out at the other side, even with something that you think you should be familiar with.
-And so I think in this instance it was definitely a feeling of being, you know, yes, awkward, and not knowing what to say.
+And I think in this instance, it was definitely a feeling of being, yes, awkward, and not knowing what to say.

 Every single individual situation is exactly that.
 It's like pieces of music.
 They're all completely different.